So...how do you milk a plant, anyway?

 Q: Can plant-based milks be used instead of dairy milk in recipes?

-A: Can you cook with almond milk and other plant-based milks?
-In many cases, yes!
+A: In many cases, yes!
 Most plant-based milks work well in desserts and other dishes with a sweet edge, such as pancakes or curries.
 For baked goods, use the same amount of plant milk in place of low-fat or nonfat dairy milk.
 (If a recipe calls for whole dairy milk, you may need to mix a teaspoon or two of oil or another fat into each cup of plant milk to get similar thickness and body.)
 For general cooking, it’s smart to sample your particular plant milk both heated and chilled, and consider its flavor — nutty, fruity, sweet, beany, roasted — before using it as a substitution in a recipe.
-Try replacing the low-fat milk to make almond milk mac and cheese!
+Try replacing the low-fat milk to make almond milk mac and cheese.

 Q: How long do nondairy milks keep?